Camilla-sw/Capstone/DataCollection/README.md

 **1. Collecting SpaceX launch data from the SpaceX REST API.**

-The SpaceX REST API endpoints, or URL:
+Use a get request with the requests library to obtain the launch data from SpaceX REST API endpoints, or URL:
 api.spacexdata.com/v4/launches/past.

-To get the data from the API, perform a get request with the requests library to obtain the launch data.
-This result can be viewed by calling the .json() method.
-Since we are using an API, the response will be in the form of a JSON, specifically a list of JSON objects, each representing a launch.
+The response will be in the form of a JSON, specifically a list of JSON objects, each representing a launch.

-To convert this JSON to a dataframe, we can use the json_normalize function.
+Convert this JSON to a dataframe.

-This function will “normalize” the structured json data into a flat table.
+Clean the dataframe.

+Get additional information for each lauch with their ID number.

-data = pd.json_normalize(response.json())
+Additional data Cleaning:
+* duplicates
+* subset/filter data needed
+* deal with missing values